 They are affectionate, playful, friendly, but strong-willed.
 Training is usually easy, but they do have a stubborn streak, and grooming is generally a breeze.

 For someone who wants a small dog that does well with children, this might very well be the best choice.
 Playful, energetic, and very friendly, they love older children and other pets.

 They are affectionate, even with strangers and very flexible.
 The big negative with this breed is the amount of grooming required to keep the coat looking good.
 Add the cost of professional grooming if you are considering this breed.

 They may be a low energy dog, but they are very friendly, if not terribly playful.
 They are excellent with children and do well around all other pets.
 They do not require too much exercise but need enough to keep from gaining weight.
 Typical negative traits include the distinctive hound smell, drooling, and difficulty with housebreaking.

-Exuberant, Outgoing, Outgoing
+Exuberant, Outgoing, Energetic

 This breed loves being the center of attention and thrives when they are with their family.
 The love children, but may be a tad too boisterous for toddlers or small preschoolers.

-High energy, Gentle Loving
+High energy, Gentle, Loving

-"velcro dogs” because they are so loyal and affectionate they want to follow you everywhere.
+The Vizsla bonds closely to his family and is great with kids.
+Some call them “velcro dogs” because they are so loyal and affectionate they want to follow you everywhere.
 Don’t leave them alone too long, or you’re likely to hear them cry!

 Westies are usually great with older children and can do well with younger children if socialized very early.
 They love the whole family but do not do well if left alone for long periods of time.
 They can be barkers and diggers and may not be highly dependable off leash.